 ALL STUDENTS ARE EXPECTED TO KNOW THEIR SPC STUDENT USERNAME AND PASSWORD.
-TIKTOK may NOT be used on any SPC computer or SPC internet server.

 The computer lab in building 8 may be used by students during scheduled open hours or as assigned by an instructor.
 Printer paper will not be provided for students to print materials but students may seek assistance from faculty or staff to request lab paper from the college if needed.
 Lack of computer lab paper is not an excuse for not having homework assignments, skills lab sheets, or any other required documents.
 Students should come prepared for class.